Strathclyde: Emergency services

 Until April 2013, the area was also used as a police force area, covered by Strathclyde Police, and a fire service area, covered by Strathclyde Fire and Rescue Service.
 Both have now been replaced by single services (Police Scotland and Scottish Fire and Rescue Service).

 Transport

+Originally known as Strathclyde Transport and later as SPT, a name still in use today.
+Strathclyde Transport managed transportation services for the region running rail services in strathclyde in partnership with British Rail and later the ScotRail Franchise holder.
+Strathclyde Transport also ran busses in the region under the brand Strathclyde Buses up until bus deregulation in 1986, as well running the Glasgow subway, the third oldest underground system in the world.
+Strathclyde Transport also was involved in transport projects for the region some examples include: